akhiljalan/beautiful-jekyll/_posts/2018-01-29-random-walks.md

 ![Empirical Win Probability](../img/random-walks/empirical_probability.png)

+As you might have expected, this onion-like shape is too symmetric and clean to look coincidental.
+In particular, it seems symmetric about the purple diagonal line in the center, and the slopes seem to increase non-linearly for all $p$ except $p = 0.5$.
+What's going on here?

 ## Theoretical Verification

-Now, let's find the theoretical answer: What is the probability of success where
+This raises the question - What is the probability of success in our game, where

 $$p = P(HEADS)$$